 These work expenses are subject to:

 - your overarching obligations that the expenditure must be for the dominant purpose of parliamentary business (and not for the dominant purpose of providing personal benefit to, or pursuing the commercial purposes of, you or another person) and achieve value for money, and

-- the specific restrictions under s66 of the Parliamentary Business Resources Regulations 2017 that it must not solicit a vote for another, solicit support or party memberships, nor include an advertisement pursuing a commercial purpose (see Office Expenses – Restrictions).
+- the specific restrictions under s66 of the Parliamentary Business Resources Regulations 2017 that the expenses must not be used to solicit a vote for a person or party other than yourself, or to solicit support or party memberships; and must not include an advertisement pursuing a commercial purpose (see Office expenses – restrictions).

 DPS administers all additional ICT and services.
-Costs for these items and services will reduce your office budget.
+Costs for these items and services will reduce your annual budget for office expenses.

-Claims for payment of suppliers or for reimbursement of costs for virtual town hall meetings, IVR phone surveys, SMS broadcasting and survey services are submitted with an itemised account to Ministerial and Parliamentary Services electronically via the Parliamentary Expenses Management System (PEMS); or if PEMS is not able to be used, by completing a Certification and Request for Payment - Printing, Communications and Software.
+Claims for payment of suppliers or for reimbursement of costs for virtual town hall meetings, IVR phone surveys, SMS broadcasting and survey services are submitted with an itemised account to Ministerial and Parliamentary Services electronically via the Parliamentary Expenses Management System (PEMS).
+PEMS provides efficient digital claims processing at any time of the day or night.
+If PEMS is unable to be used, complete a 'certification and request for payment - printing, communications and software' form.

-For all items purchased from the office budget, tax invoices must meet the requirements as per guidance issued by the Australian Tax Office.
+For all items purchased from the annual budget for office expenses, tax invoices must meet the requirements as per guidance issued by the Australian Tax Office.